ssukijth0330/disney_hls_parser_new_discontinuity/README.md

 PS C:\Users\ssuki\disney_hls_parser>

+Note:
+If the target duration or segment duration in the HLS contect is invalid the function will convert to the close value.
+Such as

+1)
+#EXT-X-TARGETDURATION:abc20def
+The taget duration will be saved as 20 in the MediaPlaylist.
+Similar to the segment duration.

+2)
+#EXTINF:abc12.166def,
+#EXT-X-BYTERANGE:1430680@4048392
+segment_1440468394459_1440468394459_1.ts
+The segment duration will be saved as 12.166 in the MediaPlaylist.

 Limitations (know issues)
 -------------------------
 1) The project is NOT designed to validate the HLS manifest tags.
 It only focus of some M3U tags, as menstioned above.